open-mmlab/mmsegmentation/docs/en/advanced_guides/customize_runtime.md

 ```

 Default optimizer constructor is implemented [here](https://github.com/open-mmlab/mmengine/blob/main/mmengine/optim/optimizer/default_constructor.py#L19).
-It can also be used as template of new optimizer constructor.
+It can also be used as base class of new optimizer constructor.

 ### Step 2: Import a new optimizer constructor

-The module which is defined above needs to be imported into main namespace first to ensure being detected by program.
+The module which is defined above needs to be imported into main namespace first to ensure being registered.
-Assume `MyOptimizerConstructor` is in `mmseg/engine/optimizers/my_optimizer_constructor.py`, there are two ways to implement it:
+We assume `MyOptimizerConstructor` is implemented in `mmseg/engine/optimizers/my_optimizer_constructor.py`, there are two ways to import it:

 - Import it by modifying `mmseg/engine/optimizers/__init__.py`.
   Modules should be imported in `mmseg/engine/optimizers/__init__.py` thus these new modules can be found and added by registry.